 3. Just put down your phone

-Sleep tracking devices and apps can be very helpful, but if you want to take your phone out of the sleep equation, try a printable sleep tracker.
+Sleep tracking devices and apps can be beneficial, but try a printable sleep tracker if you want to take your phone out of the sleep equation.
 Visit yoursleep.aasmnet.org/pdf/sleepdiary.pdf and print out the sheet.

 You can fill in the type of day (work or day off) and any consumed caffeinated beverages, medication and alcohol.
 What you’ll get is a detailed chart of your sleep habits over a period of two weeks.
 You can see what was different each day and make adjustments accordingly.